Artificial Intelligence Takes Flight in Aerospace Workforce Transformation

 “The days when people joined as graduates or apprentices and stayed for forty years are gone,” said Adrian Binfield, Group People Director at International Airlines Group (IAG).
 “We’re seeing careers become more fluid, with people bringing experience from different industries, driving innovation and creativity.”

-“Technology is helping us improve everything from flight operations to customer experience,” he added.
+“Technology is helping us improve everything from flight operations to customer experience,” he said.
 “But equally, it’s changing what employees expect—purpose, flexibility, and inclusion are now critical.”

 Automation Meets Human Insight